Frequently Asked Questions

 Can graduate students participate in the University Honors Program?

-Unfortunately, our program is just for undergraduates, as all of our requirements are specific to undergraduate curriculum.
-Some of the grad programs have program/discipline-specific honors societies, so it’s worth asking your program coordinator if any exist in your area.
+Our program is just for undergraduates, as all of our requirements are specific to undergraduate curriculum.
+Some of the graduate programs have program/discipline-specific honors societies, so it’s worth asking your program coordinator if any exist in your area.

 Current Students